AyriaPublic/desktop/docs/plugin.md

 # Ayria plugin

 ## Package
-All the files for an Ayria plugin are packed in a ZIP archive file with no compression.
+All the files for an Ayria plugin are packed in a ZIP archive file.
 Inside it: binary file(s) and a plugin manifest file.

 ## Manifest
 An example manifest: